riceissa/issarice.com/wiki/hiding-the-cost.md

 Examples:

--   People describing in detail all of the things they get from attending EA Global without saying how much it cost them (for the ticket, flight, hotel fees, disruption in workflow, etc.).
+  * People describing in detail all of the things they get from attending EA Global without saying how much it cost them (for the ticket, flight, hotel fees, disruption in workflow, etc.).
 TODO: find that EAG thread that Vipul commented on.

--   Something I've noticed while doing my [dive into global health][gh]: people tend to enthusiastically list all of the impact their program has had, without listing how much the program cost.
-For instance, look at how empty the ["Operating costs/funding level (in US$)" column][psigh costs] is on my "Priority-setting in global health" draft page (some of it is due to the page being incomplete, but much of it is because the information could not be found in a reasonable amount of time).
+  * Something I've noticed while doing my [dive into global health][gh]: people tend to enthusiastically list all of the impact their program has had, without listing how much the program cost.
+For instance, look at how empty the ["Operating costs/funding level (in US$)" column][psigh_costs] is on the priority-setting in global health Wikipedia page that I wrote (some of it is due possibly to my inexperience in trying to locate funding information, but much of it is because the information could not be found in a reasonable amount of time).
 While this is something one can expect without doing any look into global health, it's important to realize the prevalence of this tendency, and also to experience how frustrating it is that this sort of information cannot be found.

     Perhaps another way to say this is that there is a *social norm that makes it okay to not list the cost of a health program*.
 If there was a social